MerosCrypto/Meros/docs/Protocol/Syncing.md

 An `EntryRequest` has a message length of 48 bytes; the Entry hash, with the expected response being a `Claim`, `Send`, `Receive`, or `Data` containing the Entry with the same hash.
 If a Mint has the requested hash, the syncer should send `DataMissing`.

-### MemoryVerificationRequest
+### SignedElementRequest

-A `MemoryVerificationRequest` has a message length of 52 bytes; the Verifier's 48 byte BLS Public Key followed by the 4 byte nonce of the Verification, with the expected response being a `MemoryVerification` containing the MemoryVerification at the requested location.
-If a verifier had multiple Verifications at that location, the syncee should respond with a `MeritRemoval` containing any 2 MemoryVerifications at that index.
+A `SignedElementRequest` has a message length of 52 bytes; the Verifier's 48 byte BLS Public Key followed by the 4 byte nonce of the Element, with the expected response being a `SignedVerification`, `SignedSendDifficulty`, `SignedDataDifficulty`, `SignedGasPrice`, or `SignedMeritRemoval`, containing the Element at the requested location, including its BLS Signature.
+If the request Element has already had its signature aggregated in a Block, the syncer should send `DataMissing`.

 ### BlockRequest

 A `BlockRequest` is followed by the 48 byte Block hash, with the expected response being a `Block` containing the Block.
 If a 0'd out hash is provided, the syncee should respond with a `Block` containing their tail Block.

-### VerificationRequest
+### ElementRequest

-A `VerificationRequest` is identical to a `MemoryVerificationRequest`, except for the fact that if a Verifier has a singular Verification at the requested nonce, the expected response is a `Verification` containing the Verification at the requested location.
+A `ElementRequest` has a message length of 52 bytes; the Verifier's 48 byte BLS Public Key followed by the 4 byte nonce of the Element, with the expected response being a `Verification`, `SendDifficulty`, `DataDifficulty`, `GasPrice`, or `MeritRemoval`, containing the Element at the requested location, without its BLS Signature.

 ### DataMissing